gsalibi/gsalibi.github.io/_posts/2020-07-02-apple-silicon.md

 thumbnail: /assets/img/posts/apple-silicon.png
 ---
 Widgets, app clips, iOS 14, watchOS, macOS Big Sur.
 There were several new features presented during Apple's annual event, WWDC, but one of them certainly stands out: Apple Silicon.
-The adoption of this new architecture, expected for all Apple computers by 2022, will imply several changes for Apple and perhaps for the technology market as a whole.
+The adoption of this new architecture, expected for all of the company's computers by 2022, will entail several internal changes and, perhaps, for the technology market as a whole.

 Apple Silicon is the name of the new processors family that will start to be used in new Apple computers until the end of this year.
 But this is far from being a simple processor upgrade.
 It is an implementation in a completely different